akaleeroy/collapse-lingo/README.md

 data on the spread of carbon-intensive lifestyles show that the landslide has already begun.

 – <kbd>[👤 Jem Bendell](#jem-bendell)</kbd> - [Deep Adaptation](#deep-adaptation): A Map for Navigating our Climate Tragedy (2018)

+## Cloaked adaptation

+<kbd>Identify / Coin</kbd>

+cloaked adaptation
+:   building up or promoting collapse transferrable skills.
+Example: physical fitness

+These are activities that work in pre-crisis contexts but also put one in a better position when SHTF.
+Identifying these makes you better able to relate with people of a wider spectrum of collapse awareness.
+People may be more receptive to proposals framed without involving collapse.
+Cloaking adaptation initiatives leaves the option of deferring the psychological cost of coming to terms with collapse, which may be desirable.

 ## Collapse on rails